OIDC

 Firefox

-Firefox supports this out of the box, but it requires a bit of extra configuration.
+Once you’ve done that (or if you’re on a Mac), Firefox supports Kerberos authentication, but it requires a bit of extra configuration.
 You’ll need to go to about:config (if you haven’t done this before, Firefox will ask you if you really want to) and set the preference network.negotiate-auth.trusted-uris to .csail.mit.edu

 If your system is particularly weird, you might also have to set network.negotiate-auth.using-native-gsslib and/or network.negotiate-auth.gsslib – ask TIG to help you with these settings if just setting trusted-uris doesn’t work.